-Nothing beats sweet potato side dishes for adding a bit of sweetness and warmth to your dinner table.
+There’s nothing like these sweet potato side dishes for adding sweet warmth to your dinner table.

-Whether they’re mashed, baked, sautéed, or roasted in the oven doesn’t matter.
+Whether they’re mashed, baked, sautéed, or roasted in the oven, they’re always a hit.

 Sweet potatoes have a unique flavor and texture that will bring out the very best in any meal.

-So keep reading to discover 25 ways to use your sweet potatoes.
+So keep reading to discover 25 scrumptious sweet potato sides.

 This healthy sweet potato soup recipe will surely be a new favorite side or starter.